taralynn00/GVSU-Hackathon-Handbook/README.md

 If problems continue, ensure the correct MFRC522 library (Pi‑5 compatible) is installed and that all wiring is secure.

----

-# 🎉 You're Ready to Build!

 Your RFID module is now fully set up and ready to integrate into your hackathon project.
 With wiring complete, the correct software installed, and the ability to read card UIDs, you can begin building interactive systems that respond to RFID tags in creative and exciting ways.

-Let your imagination guide your project - RFID opens the door to fun, engaging, and dynamic interactions!

 ### I²C Communication in IoT Systems
 # Overview